insight-platform/Savant/README.md

 Savant provides the configuration means to run the pipeline in a real-time mode, which skips the data if the device is incapable of handling them in the real-time, and in synchronous mode, which guarantees the processing of all the data in a capacity way, maximizing the utilization of the available resources.

 ### Handy Source and Sink Adapters

-In DeepStream, the sources and sinks are part of the Gstreamer pipeline because it's by design.
-However, such a design makes it difficult to create reliable applications in the real world.

-There are reasons for that.
-The first one is low reliability.
-The source and sink are external entities that, being coupled into the pipeline, can make it crash when they are failed or are no longer available.
-E.g., when the RTSP camera is not available, the corresponding RTSP Gstreamer source signals the pipeline to terminate.

-The problem becomes dramatic when multiple sources ingest data into a single pipeline - a natural case in the real world.
-You don't want to load multiple instances of the same AI models into the GPU because of RAM limitations and overall resource overutilization.
-So, following the natural Gstreamer approach, you have a muxer scheme with a high chance of failing if any source fails.

-That's why you want to have sources decoupled from the pipeline - to increase the stability of the pipeline and avoid unnecessarily reloads in case of source failure.

-Another reason is dynamic source management which is a very difficult task when managed through the Gstreamer directly.
-You have to implement the logic which attaches and detaches the sources and sinks when needed.

-The third reason is connected with media formats.
-You have to reconfigure Gstremer pads setting proper capabilities when the data source changes the format of media, e.g., switching from h.264 to HEVC codec.
-The simplest way to do that is to crash and recover, which causes significant unavailability time while AI models are compiled to TensorRT and loaded in GPU RAM.
-So, you want to avoid that as well.

-Savant introduces all the means which solve all the mentioned problems magically without the need to handle them someway.

 We have implemented several ready-to-use adapters which you can utilize instantly or use as a foundation to develop your own.